Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 Otherwise, urgent tasks can take over your day, even if they arenâ€™t important.Â Â

 Q2 activities can be both personal and professional:

-We’ll talk more about in Lesson 6 about how delegating work to scopoists and proofreaders can completely change the look and feel of your schedule…and your life.
+We’ll talk more in Lesson 6 about how delegating work to scopists and proofreaders can completely change the look and feel of your schedule…and your life.

-Buffer time, also called a “transition” can actually be really important for recalibrating before your next obligation.
+Buffer time, also called a “transition” can be important for recalibrating before your next obligation.